 It should be noted that there is more than one bridge located on Clinton Road, and nobody really knows for sure which one the Ghost Boy supposedly hangs out beneath.
 A second bridge is located several miles to the south of Dead Man’s Curve, just above the old stone iron furnace.
-This bridge stradles a stoney cleft through which a waterfall crashes mightily.
-If the Ghost Boy’s spirit haunts this bridge then his trip up to return thrown coins would certainly be a much more challenging task––if he was alive, that is.
+This bridge straddles a stony cleft through which a waterfall crashes mightily.
+If the Ghost Boy’s spirit haunts this bridge then his trip up to return thrown coins would certainly be a much more challenging task—if he was alive, that is.

-Although he is the most talked about apparition to haunt Clinton Road, he is by no means the soul spirit to spook this street.
+Although he is the most talked about apparition to haunt Clinton Road, he is by no means the sole spirit to spook this street.